sverweij/dependency-cruiser/doc/rules-reference.md

 ![bare](assets/theming/bare.svg)

+##### summarising (`collapsePattern`)

+TODO

 The dot reporter also supports the `collapsePattern` option originally created for the [archi](#archi) reporter.

 #### archi

 The 'customizable dot' (`cdot`) or 'archi' reporter exists to make high level dependency overviews.
-Out of the box it recognizes structures that summarize to folders directly under _packages_, _src_, _lib_, and _node_modules_.
-You can adapt this behavior by passing a collapsePattern to the archi reporterOptions in your dependency-cruiser configurations e.g. like so:
+Out of the box it recognises structures that summarise to folders directly under _packages_, _src_, _lib_, and _node_modules_.
+You can adapt this behaviour by passing a collapsePattern to the archi reporterOptions in your dependency-cruiser configurations e.g. like so:

 ```javascript